Advent of Code 2015 - Day 17 - No Such Thing as Too Much

 };

 The above implementation uses a recursive closure to iterate through all the possible subsets.
-An optimisation I omitted would be to check upon each iteration that the sum of the current total and remaining numbers is not less than the target.
-If this is the case we can prune these branches, as we know that no following subset will meet the desired criteria.
+An optimisation I omitted would be to check upon each iteration whether the sum of the current total and remaining numbers is less than the target.
+If this is the case, we can prune these branches, as we know that no following subset will meet the desired criteria.

-Following on from this, I also spent a little time implementing the same recursive implementation using Generators.
-I find that recursive problems such as this can be succinctly defined in this manor.
+Following on from this, I also spent some time implementing the same recursive approach using Generators.
+I find that recursive problems such as this can be succinctly defined in this manner.

 function* subsetSum(